aeridus/Spark/README.md

   * Keeps the experience from feeling stale
   * This could be an issue if users prefer a handful of scenes
   * Maybe weight scenes higher in selection if moods have been chosen from them before
+* Determine how long to hang on to mood history, right now it wipes anything older than a week
+* A separate screen to show all unique moods selected

 ### Example Screenshots
 ![Light Theme For App](SparkLight.png)